-Millington Community Schools is the trustee, or fiduciary, for its student activity and scholarship funds established for the benefit of our students.
-These fiduciary activities are reported in separate statements of fiduciary net assets.
-They are excluded from the other financial statements because the District may not use the assets to finance its operations.
-The District is responsible for ensuring that the assets reported in these funds are used for their intended purposes.
+The School District is the trustee, or fiduciary, for its student activity funds.
+All of the School District's fiduciary activities are reported in a separate statement of fiduciary net position.
+We exclude these activities from the School District's other financial statements because the School District cannot use these assets to finance its operations.
+The School District is responsible for ensuring that the assets reported in these funds are used for their intended purposes.